siddhi-io/www/en/docs/docs/query-guide.md

 **Example 2 (with no join condition)**

-The query to generate output for all possible event combinations from the last 5 events of the `StockStream` stream and the events arrived in the last 1 minutes on `TwitterStream` stream.
+A query to generate output for all possible event combinations from the last 5 events of the `StockStream` stream and the events arrived in the last 1 minutes on `TwitterStream` stream.

 ```sql
 define stream StockStream (symbol string, price float, volume long);